Journalists! What is to be Done?

+Sometimes I tried to slip a bit of reality through the cracks.
 In 2017 I put on air a report in which a serving British Conservative MP raised valid questions about that day’s terror attack on Westminster.
 In short, one of the fishermen thought something was fishy.
 When I went home, the incoming executive producer spiked the story.
 They could not entertain more than one interpretation at a time - and simply followed the “consensus” of other news channels.
 I lost count of the times I exclaimed: no, you do not have to do it because it’s on CNN!

 Journalists have become less diverse over these past two decades.
 Retrenchment in local news has largely removed a valuable training ground while journalism schools have done to reporting as Masters of Fine Arts to writing: the conveyor belts of conformity.